mmmdfaw/Unity2D/play with bricks/ReadMe.md

-{\rtf1}
-I haven't finished yet.
-I'm still working on how to transfer large files.
+In learning how to upload files over 100Mb